taylorstitch/workshop-docs/readme.md

 ### 3. App Assets Install

-The application will add various code snippets to your store's primary theme, for inclusion on Product & Collection templates. **It will not publish these to your theme's front-end**, it simply adds the code snippets and makes them available to the the theme files so that you can use the following Liquid to add related elements in a places you deem appropriate:
+The application will add various code snippets to your store's primary theme, for inclusion on Product & Collection templates. **It will not publish these to your theme's front-end**, it simply adds the code snippets and makes them available to the the theme files so that you can use the following Liquid to add related elements in any places you deem appropriate:

 #### 3.1 Product Section